A Garden of Roses

 The Number of Roses

-We shall be making a total of 15,000 fabric roses which reflects the figure given by the United Nations Office of the High Commissioner for Human Rights in June 2024, that the total number of children killed in Gaza is estimated to be over 15,000.
+A total of 15,000 fabric roses have been made which reflects the figure given by the United Nations Office of the High Commissioner for Human Rights in June 2024 of the total number of children killed in Gaza.

 Unifying into a Red Rose